inveniosoftware/invenio-base/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Invenio Base could always use more documentation, whether as part of the
+Invenio-Base could always use more documentation, whether as part of the
-official Invenio Base docs, in docstrings, or even on the web in blog posts,
+official Invenio-Base docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback